Enhancement of Gravitational Waves Induced by Scalar Perturbations due to a Sudden Transition from an Early Matter Era to the Radiation Era: Conclusions

 In this paper, we do not take into account the gauge dependence of the induced GWs~\cite{Hwang:2017oxa}, GW foregrounds due to other astrophysical as well as cosmological sources, and the possible contributions from non-linear perturbations~\cite{Jedamzik:2010dq, Jedamzik:2010hq}, which can arise depending on the length of the eMD era and the amplitude of the small-scale primordial fluctuations.
 Although these issues remain to be investigated, our result shows that observations of GWs could possibly reveal the reheating history of the Universe in the near future.

 \acknowledgments

 KI and TN thank KEK, Johns Hopkins University and Research Center for the Early Universe, University of Tokyo, for hospitality received during this work.
 KI acknowledges Tomohiro Fujita, Teruaki Suyama, and Masahide Yamaguchi for useful comments.
+We thank Kai Murai for pointing out the necessity of the fudge factor $Y$ in Eq.~(B7).
+(This factor was accidentally already included in our plots in the previous versions.)
+We are also grateful to Hanwen Tai for pointing out an error in our numerical calculation.
 This work was supported in part by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, the JSPS Research Fellowship for Young Scientists (KI and TT), JSPS KAKENHI Grants No.~JP18J12728 (KI), No.~JP17H01131 (KK), and No.~JP17J00731 (TT), MEXT KAKENHI Grants No.~JP15H05889 (KK), No.~JP18H04594 (KK) and No.~JP19H05114 (KK), and Advanced Leading Graduate Course for Photon Science (KI).